 The maximum level of interest is determined each year and advised to Councils by the Department of Local Government.
-Section 566 (3) states the rate of interest is that set by the Council but must not exceed the rate specified for the time being by the Minister by notice published in the Gazette.
+Section 566 (3) of the Local Government Act 1993 states the rate of interest is that set by the Council but must not exceed the rate specified for the time being by the Minister by notice published in the Gazette.